hlinl02025/formal_qmdb/README.md

 Level 12+: Shard tree nodes
 Level 64: Global root
 ```
-#### The core algorithms of QMDB:
+# 3. The core algorithms of QMDB:

-There are mainly three algorithms: CREATE-KV, UPDATE-KV and DELETE-KV
+There are mainly three algorithms: CREATE-KV, UPDATE-KV, DELETE-KV and TRY-TWICE-COMPACT.
+The following are the pseudocodes of these algorithms.

 ## Algorithm 1: CREATE-KV